Law School Courses

 Courses Outside the Law School

-Students are also encouraged to take advantage of the outstanding resources of the university community by taking courses taught by the faculties of medicine, management and social sciences, and by professionals from Cleveland’s nationally ranked health care organizations.
-A few popular choices are:
+Students are also encouraged to take advantage of the outstanding resources of the university community by taking courses in other schools and programs, such as:

 - Health Finance (Weatherhead School of Management)

-- Health Policy and Management Decisions (Weatherhead School of Management)
+- Health Policy and Management Decisions (Political Science)

 The Health Law Concentration

 Students who are prepared to devote substantial effort to the study of health law can receive recognition through our concentration program.
 This program provides coherence and guidance in course selection and encourages and recognizes academic achievement in health law.
-Students who make a commitment to the concentration take a core course (Business Associations, Evidence, or Administrative Law), Health Law, and at least nine credit hours from designated eligible courses in the health law curriculum.
-In order to assure that the health law concentration is a meaningful credential, students must maintain at least a B average in all courses defined by the concentration and earn at least a B+ on a supervised research project.
-Students receive Honors for a B+ or better average in all courses defined by the concentration.
+Students who make a commitment to the concentration take two core courses (Health Law I and Health Care Finance and Regulation) and at least three electives from the health law curriculum and they must complete a research paper and an experiential capstone in health law.

 Dual-Degree Programs